miztizm/rapidok/README.md

 TikTok is just another schema.
 Corporate control masquerading as creativity.
 But schemas can be reversed.
 Exploited.
 Preserved.

 This tool?
-It's not about piracy.
+It's not about stealing videos.
-It's about resistance.
+It's about digital resistance.

 When they delete your account, when they purge your content, when they decide you're not "advertiser-friendly" anymore—